- Home

 - 1922

-- One year to the day after the signing of the Anglo-Irish Treaty, the Irish Free State comes into existence.
+- One year to the day after the signing of the Anglo-Irish Treaty Ireland is partitioned.
+Northern Ireland and the Irish Free State come into existence.

 - 1921